PowerDNS/pdnsapi/api_spec.md

 #### GET

-Returns all public data about cryptokeys, including `content`.
+Returns all public data about cryptokeys, including `content`, with all the private data.
 An array is returned, eventhough a single key is requested.

 #### PUT